oscarotero/psr7-middlewares/README.md

 ### ReadResponse

 Read the response content from a file.
-It's the opposite of [SaveResponse](#saveresponse)
+It's the opposite of [SaveResponse](#saveresponse).
+The option `continueOnError` changes the behaviour of the middleware to continue with the next middleware if the response file is NOT found and returns directly the response if the file is found.
+This is useful to use the middleware as a file based cache and add a router middleware (or other readResponses) next in the queue.

 ```php
 use Psr7Middlewares\Middleware;